Hiram I

-Hiram I (𐤇𐤓𐤌 Ḥirōm 'my brother is exalted'; חירם Ḥīrām; also called Hirom or Huram) was the Phoenician king of Tyre according to the Hebrew Bible.
+Hiram I (𐤇𐤓𐤌 Ḥirōm 'my brother is exalted'; חירם Ḥīrām; also called Hirom or Huram) was a Phoenician king of Tyre according to the Hebrew Bible.
 His regnal years have been calculated by some as 980 to 947 BC, in succession to his father, Abibaal.
 Hiram was succeeded as King of Tyre by his son Baal-Eser I. Hiram is also mentioned in the writings of Menander of Ephesus (early 2nd century BC), as preserved in Josephus's Against Apion, which adds to the biblical account.
-According to Josephus, Hiram lived for 53 years and reigned 34.
+According to Josephus, Hiram lived for 53 years and reigned for 34.

 Reign

 During Hiram's reign, Tyre grew from a satellite of Sidon into the most important of Phoenician cities, and the holder of a large trading empire.
 He suppressed the rebellion of the first Tyrean colony at Utica, near the later site of Carthage (Against Apion i:18).

 The Hebrew Bible says that he allied himself with David, king of Judah and his artisans built David's palace in Jerusalem after his capture of the city.
 The palace was built using Lebanon Cedar.
 After David's death, Hiram maintained his alliance with David's son and successor Solomon, again as an equal ("אחי", meaning "my brother") Through the alliance with Solomon, Hiram ensured himself access to the major trade routes to Egypt, Arabia and Mesopotamia.
 The two kings also jointly opened a trade route over the Red Sea, connecting the Israelite harbour of Ezion-Geber with a land called Ophir.
 Some schools of thought suggest that this land of Ophir was in the port city of Sopara, near modern Mumbai (Bombay), India.